 Customer Backup Generation Required Documents

-All customers with portable or whole-home generators must complete the following documents.
-Please submit the executed documents to firstname.lastname@example.org.
+All customers with portable or whole-home generators must complete and sign the following documents, along with equipment specs and one-line drawing from your installer.
+Please submit the signed documents to email@example.com.
 The required $100 application fee may be paid at our office or by mail to the address below.
 Please include your current account number and the address where the system is to be installed.

 Dickson Electric System, Attn: Nona McKee